 Elections BC administers campaign financing, election advertising and elector organization registration rules.
 The Local Elections Campaign Financing Act establishes these rules.
 We do not administer voting or candidate nominations for local elections or assent voting in B.C.

-See our Who Does What in Local Elections page for more information.
+See Who Does What in Local Elections for more information.

 Unlike provincial elections, local government elections in B.C. are not run by one single entity.
 Elections BC is one of several authorities that play a role in local general elections, by-elections and assent voting.